-Your closet isn't the only thing that needs a spring cleaning.
+Your closet isn't the only thing that needs a regular cleaning.
 Here's why you should consider extending the purge to your Instagram account and how you can do it effectively.

 As with any other cleanse, you'll feel so much better once it's done.

 Just like how that seasonal purge tends to end up at the very bottom of your to-do list, so is the upkeep on your social media accounts.
 The last thing you want to do is look back into your past Instagram activity and give everything a good sweep.
 Why spend valuable hours to maintain what's already in the past when you can be creating new content?

 Maintenance tasks are underestimated and need to be given a lot more love than they currently are.
 And we’re not alone: the guys over at Freakenomics did a whole podcast on the topic.
 Give it a listen if you need a little more convincing to get you started on this undertaking.

 Things change.
 A brand’s voice and aesthetic changes over time, and it’s important to show consumers that you’re willing to keep your Instagram feed current.
 You don’t want potential buyers to scroll through four years of content, looking at products or services that are no longer available, or prices that do not reflect present day costs.
 A thorough cleaning will cut through the noise, and show users exactly what you want them to see.

 If you need even more encouragement to get moving towards a shiny and clean Instagram profile, then follow the 5 steps outlined below to reach serious Instagram feed goals.

 Beginning a full clean or overhaul of your Instagram can feel overwhelming, especially if you’ve been building your brand image and using your account for multiple years.
 By no means does this all need to be done in one sitting.
 In fact, we recommend tackling only one of these items at a time.
 By dedicating this specific time to each individual step, you’ll be able to avoid fatigue and will be able to put your best foot forward with every change you make.